videojs/http-streaming/.github/ISSUE_TEMPLATE.md

 Please include any additional information necessary here.
 Including the following:

-### videojs-contrib-hls version
+### videojs-http-streaming version
-what version of videojs-contrib-hls does this occur with? videojs-contrib-hls x.y.z
+what version of videojs-http-streaming does this occur with? videojs-http-streaming x.y.z

 ### videojs version
 what version of videojs does this occur with?